pathanjalisrinivasan/Business-Startup-Advisor/README.md

 * More specialized agents for specific business domains.
 * Ability to save and load startup plans.
 * Add more robust error handling.

+## Contributing
+If you’d like to contribute to this project, feel free to open an issue or submit a pull request.
+Your feedback and contributions are welcome!

+## License
+This project is licensed under the MIT License.
+See the LICENSE file for details.